 Propst’s involvement in organizations on campus such as the Residential Student Organization, Man2Man (a mentoring group for men of color), and the Student Diversity Council has helped him develop leadership skills for his new role.
 “These organizations have given me the opportunities and the experience I need,” said Propst.
 “I learned to look at the institution as a whole, as a larger picture, to allow me to help more people.”

 Meanwhile, his experience as a resident assistant has given him hands-on experience with helping students.
 “As a RA you are helping students in a diverse environment,” Propst said.“You have to make them feel welcome and be a resource for them to help them succeed in their college careers.”

-Propst has found several mentors on Lynchburg College’s campus that have taught him about the importance of an inclusive community.
+Propst has found several mentors on University of Lynchburg’s campus that have taught him about the importance of an inclusive community.
 For example, he mentioned Aaron Smith ‘05, ‘07 MEd, the diversity and inclusion officer and advisor of Man2Man.
 “He is my own personal mentor and he’s helped me grow to be the person I am today,” Propst said.

 Propst said inclusion is important for institutional sustainability, and he is writing his senior thesis on this topic.
 “In order to be a well-rounded person, you have to understand that the world is a diverse place,” he said.
 “Everyone deserves a fair shot to be successful in life.”